 Another benefit of increasing the quantity of semen for a man is that his orgasms will last longer.

 It is often the case in long-term relationships that sex becomes less frequent and less interesting.
 If sexual energy dwindles so does the health of both partners.
-Taoists took great measures to insure sexual desire and intensity were continuously fostered in their relationships.
+Taoists took great measures to ensure sexual desire and intensity were continuously fostered in their relationships.
 Some of the methods were different for each partner, some were similar.
 I will give a few important examples here, but be aware that there is much to be learned on this subject.

 One of the most important lessons the Taoists taught regarding men in all sexual situations is to maintain the utmost respect for the woman’s feelings, satisfaction, and comfort.
 They make the analogy that a woman is like a rose that has not yet opened.
 How does one open the rose without harming the petals?
 This is where understanding the arts of the bedchamber paid off the most.